 I would write my words saying what I wanted them to read.
 When I finished, I would divide them.
 One pile was for school and the other was for “throwing to my neighbor friends” that night.

-After a day of study, the teacher would ask us to put away our books and get out all the things we brought for this special time.
+After a day of study, the teacher would ask us to put away our books and get out all the things we bought for this special time.

-The room mothers would have arrived and put out the decorationed table clothes, cup cakes and drinks all in red and white.
+The room mothers would have arrived and put out the decorations, table clothes, cupcakes, and drinks all in red and white.
 We got so excited the teacher had to call us down and to stay in our seats.
 I think she actually let us get to a certain level of “out of control” to let us express our emotions over this special time.
 We would immediately act at her command, knowing the sooner the better.

 When the night time came, I would set out with my bag of Valentine cards to give to my neighbor friends.
 It had to be a well thought out act to sneak up near their porch and throw their Valentine.
 You would run up quietly on their porch, place the card near the door, throw a small rock, then hollow "Valentine" and run as fast as you could so you would not be seen.
 It was fun looking back and watching them come out and get what you had carefully written from your heart.